sanjoydasjoy/codes/zacademy/os/concepts.md

 	● Ordinary pipes are limited to unidirectional parent-child communication ● While Named pipes offer bidirectional, more flexible, and multi-process communication, no parent-child relationship needed.
-<br><br><br>
+<br><br><br><br>

-## Thread / MultiThread
+## Thread / MultiThread / Multicore
 A thread, often called a lightweight process, is the basic unit of CPU utilization <br>

 **Multithreading:** Multithreading is the capability of an operating system to support multiple, concurrent paths of execution within a single process. <br>
 Key Features of Multithreading: <br>

 	1. Shared Resources: Threads within the same process share the same memory space and resources, such as files and data buffers, making inter-thread communication more straightforward and faster than inter-process communication. <br>

 	2. Context Switching: Switching between threads is typically faster than switching between processes.
-Context switches among threads involve less overhead than between processes because threads share the same memory and resources. <br>
+ 			      Context switches among threads involve less overhead than between processes because threads share the same memory and resources.

-<br><br>
-## Multicore
+<br><br><br><br>
+**Multicore**
 A multicore system has a single processor with multiple execution units called cores, while a multiprocessor system has two or more processors. <br>

 Key Concepts:<br>